 Lincoln, NE 68501-7130

 Student loan forgiveness for disability applications are typically reviewed within 30 days.
 If you’re approved for discharge due to SSA documentation or certification from a doctor, you will be subject to a three-year review period that starts on the date that your discharge is finalized and approved.
 During the review period, your income and any changes in your status will be monitored.

 If you receive approval for the discharge based on a VA determination, you won’t have to take part in a three-year review.

 Though student loan forgiveness disability discharge can be a lifesaver for those unable to work and make payments on their student loans, there are a couple of key factors to keep in mind:

 Here’s another catch: Once you’re approved for a student loan discharge via TPD — and even after you receive it — it could be voided if you fail to meet certain standards during your three-year monitoring period (if you have one).

 Your loan balance could reset, for example, if you earn an income above the federal poverty guideline or don’t recertify your earnings annually with Nelnet.
 The same thing would occur if you return to school and borrow a new federal student loan.

-In addition, borrowers who are found to be no longer permanently disabled within the three-year window could lose their discharge.
+In addition, borrowers who no longer have a permanent disability within the three-year window could lose their discharge.